• Skip to main content

 Now, you may be thinking: sweet potatoes in a pudding??
 What?!

 Yes!
-The sweet potato is one of those ingredients that's so versatile, it can be used to make sweet recipes (like sweet potato pie and sweet potato waffles) AND savoury recipes (like stuffed sweet potatoes and butternut squash sweet potato soup).
+The sweet potato is one of those ingredients that's so versatile, it can be used to make sweet recipes (like sweet potato pie, sweet potato muffins, and sweet potato waffles) AND savoury recipes (like stuffed sweet potatoes and butternut squash sweet potato soup).

 They also have natural sweetness, so you can cut down on added sweeteners when they're used in sweet recipes.